sailshq/sails-hook-organics/README.md

 #### I'd like to help work on this.

 Awesome!
-Tweet [@sailsjs](https://twitter.com/sailsjs) and let us know the minimum # of hours per week you'll be able to commit, and someone from the core team will contact you ASAP.
+Please [introduce yourself](https://sailsjs.com/contact) and let us know a rough guess at the # of hours/week you'll be able to commit.
+Someone from the core team will contact you ASAP.

 ## License